 ‘Through the Looking Glass: Biographical Writing as Self-reflection’ at Storying the Self Symposium, University of Brighton (March 2017).
 Published in the Journal of Creative Practice Volume 12, Numbers 1 & 2 (2019).

 ‘Designing an online MA’, part of the OU panel at National Association of Writers in Education, York ((November 2017).

-‘Creative Writing Research: An investigation’ seminar at Senate House (8 December 2015).
+‘Creative Writing Research: An investigation’ seminar at Senate House (December 2015).
 Reading from work-in-progress and discussion of critical context.
 Run by Open University/Institute of English Studies Contemporary Culture of Writing Seminar Series.

-Life writing publications:
+Other life writing publications: